GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 While pondering these facts, we have also started to gain experience with the MATLAB and Octave toolboxes and the preliminary design of the Python package.
 We were noticing that the resulting scripts looked too much like the GMT shell command-line versions, setting users up for a continuation of the same rookie errors.
+The solution to this conundrum was to introduce different run modes:
+Starting with GMT 6 we introduce a new operating *mode* for GMT named *modern*.
+In contrast to the *classic* (and only) mode available in earlier versions 1-5, the *modern* mode was designed to eliminate some of the hardest aspects of learning and using GMT.
-The solution to this was to introduce different run modes: Depending on how GMT is started it will either be running in *classic*  or *modern* mode.
+Depending on how GMT is started it will either be running in *classic*  or *modern* mode.
 Classic mode is the GMT scripting in use for decades and it will remain the default mode for command-line work.
 The *modern* mode invokes simpler rules that eliminate the possibility of the listed rookie errors and simplify scripting considerably across all interfaces.